GeunhwaJeong/haneul-new/doc/src/contribute/faq.md

 We have a public [Haneul DevNet](../explore/devnet.md) with nodes operated by Haneul Labs.
 And you can now run a networked [Haneul Fullnode](../build/fullnode.md).

-You may also run a local, non-networked Haneul node for development using the [Haneul Wallet](../build/wallet.md).
-You can interact with the nodes with either the [Haneul Wallet CLI](../build/wallet.md#command-line-mode) or over the [Haneul RPC API](../build/json-rpc.md).
+You may also run a local, non-networked Haneul node for development using the [Haneul CLI client](../build/cli-client.md).
+You can interact with the nodes with either the [Haneul Wallet CLI](../build/cli-client.md#command-line-mode) or over the [Haneul RPC API](../build/json-rpc.md).

 Soon we will have a TestNet that allow others to operate Haneul nodes, but both are on our [roadmap](https://github.com/GeunhwaJeong/haneul/blob/main/ROADMAP.md#roadmap).
 Right now,